-Successful completion of a summative portfolio

-Successful completion of the proficiency log

-- Passing the required PLACE Content Exam(s). - Submission of a completed application for Provisional License to The Colorado Department of Education
+- o Successful completion of Bachelor's degree with a major in the endorsement area (or in an officially approved equivalent of the major). - o Successful completion of the Teacher Licensing Program. - o Passing the required PLACE Content Exam(s). - Submission of a completed application for Provisional License to The Colorado Department of Education